Configuration file properties

 The application runtime module must have the specified minimum security level, or higher, to access protected content.

-A white list of Adobe AIR or iOS applications allowed to play protected content.
+A allow list of Adobe AIR or iOS applications allowed to play protected content.
 The property must use the following format: pubId [: appId [:[ min ]:[ max ]]]

-A white list of SWF applications allowed to play protected content.
+A allow list of SWF applications allowed to play protected content.
 Use the following format:

 URL or file= swf_file ,time= max_time_to_verify swf_file is the SWF file for which to compute the hash and max_time_to_verify is the maximum time to allow for download and verification of the SWF to complete (in seconds).